ICP CLI

 Mixing canister-level fields across config styles.
 When using a recipe, the only valid canister-level fields are

 name,recipe,sync,settings, andinit_args.
 Fields likecandid,build, orwasmare not valid at canister level alongside a recipe — recipe-specific options go insiderecipe.configuration.
 When using barebuild(no recipe), valid canister-level fields arename,build,sync,settings, andinit_args.
 The fieldinit_arg_filedoes not exist — useinit_args.pathinstead (e.g.,init_args: { path: ./args.bin, format: bin }).
-For the authoritative field reference, consult the icp-cli configuration reference.# Wrong — candid is not a canister-level field when using a recipe canisters: - name: backend candid: backend/backend.did recipe: type: "@dfinity/rust@v3.2.0" configuration: package: backend # Correct — candid goes inside recipe.configuration canisters: - name: backend recipe: type: "@dfinity/rust@v3.2.0" configuration: package: backend candid: backend/backend.did -
+For the authoritative field reference, consult the icp-cli configuration reference.# Wrong — candid is not a canister-level field when using a recipe canisters: - name: backend candid: backend/backend.did recipe: type: "@dfinity/rust@v3.3.0" # Correct — candid goes inside recipe.configuration canisters: - name: backend recipe: type: "@dfinity/rust@v3.3.0" configuration: candid: backend/backend.did -

 Placing